LT-Schmiddy/SchmiddysMMRecompModTemplate/README.md

 ## Testing

 This template includes handling of a dedicated testing environment for you mod in the form of the `./runtime` folder.
 First, create `./runtime` in your mod's root directory and copy in recomp's `assets` directory into it (You can also copy anyu config files, saves, and other mods you want to test against).
 After a build, your mod's `.nrm` file (and extlib file, if one is being built) will be copied to a folder called `./runtime/mods`, and a file called `./runtime/portable.txt` will be created.
-When debugging, use `runtime` and as your CWD, and when you build, everything's ready to go for immediate testing.
+Then, if you use `runtime` and as your CWD, everything's ready to go for immediate testing as soon as your build finishes.

 ## Updating the Majora's Mask Decompilation Submodule